 I think this is literally correct, but in fact irrelevant because a parallel complaint could be made about pretty much any empirical claim.
 Chomsky observes long distance dependencies of various types in English sentences, and there is no evidence to suggest that there are any constraints on the distance over which these dependencies hold, in terms of a number of words.
-Rather than taking it as a "theoretical inference" that English allows arbitrarily large displacement, it is best seen as due respect for Ockham's Razor and general elegance.
-Positing, in spite of a lack of evidence, that there is a limit on the length of long-distance dependencies is as wrong as positing that prime numbers play a role in syntactic computation, or that water has consisted of H_20 , only since we began analyzing it, and that it might consist of something else starting next week.
-The critique is logically valid, but useless, since this is as good as it gets in empirical science.

-empirical result based on English alone.
+Rather than taking it as a "theoretical inference" that English allows arbitrarily large displacement, it is best seen as due respect for Ockham's Razor and genthe linguistics academic community complain that we shouldn't make claims about UG until we have looked at many more languages (but they don't ever specify how many would suffice).
+However, the brilliance of Chomsky's argument is that it shows how one can make empirical discoveries without leaving the armchair.
+No matter how many remote villages one visits to document new, exotic languages, there is absolutely no data that can undermine the empirical result based on English alone.
 The Human Language Faculty must have access to something more powerful than a finite state machine, just in case a learner happens to be born in Cinncinati.